 Before the test

 The process of collecting urine can vary based on the reason for drug testing and the requirements of the testing location.
-Before a urine drug test, it may be helpful for patients to talk to their doctor or the staff at the testing location about how collection will be performed.
+Before a urine drug test, talk to your health care provider about what type of collection will be performed.

 During the test

 Collecting a clean catch urine sample involves several steps.
-Patients begin by washing their hands thoroughly with soap and water and wiping the outside of their genitals with sterile wipes provided in the testing kit.
-Patients then begin urinating into the toilet before stopping the flow of urine and moving the collection container a few inches from their genitals.
-Patients then urinate into the collection container until it is about half full.
-Once the urine sample is collected, patients can move the collection container aside and finish urinating into the toilet.
+You’ll wash your hands thoroughly with soap and water and clean the area thoroughly with sterile wipes in the testing kit.
+Then, urinate into the toilet before stopping the flow of urine and moving the collection container a few inches from the urine stream.
+Fill the container about halfway.
+Once the urine sample is collected, you can move the collection container aside and finish urinating into the toilet.

 The process of collecting other test samples depends on the type of sample needed:

-- Blood samples are collected by a healthcare provider using a small needle.
-Blood is drawn from a vein, usually in a patient’s arm.
+- Blood samples are collected by a health care provider using a small needle.
+Blood is drawn from a vein, usually from the arm.

-- Hair samples are small amounts of hair cut from near a person’s scalp using scissors.
-If patients don’t have sufficient hair on their head, hair can be collected from another part of the body.
+- Hair samples are small amounts of hair cut from near your scalp using scissors.
+If you don’t have sufficient hair on your head, hair can be collected from another part of the body.

-- Saliva samples are obtained by collecting a patient’s spit or by placing a swab between a patient’s gums and cheek for several minutes.
+- Saliva samples are obtained by collecting your spit or by placing a swab between your gums and cheek for several minutes.

 - Sweat samples are collected by placing a patch on the skin for 5 to 7 days.

-There is very little risk to patients during sample collection, although patients having blood drawn may feel pain and have temporary bruising where the needle is inserted.
+There is very little risk during sample collection, although some people having blood drawn might feel some pinching pain and experience temporary bruising where the needle is inserted.
 Samples used for drug testing can typically be obtained in less than 5 minutes.

 After the test

-After collecting a clean catch urine sample, patients close the sample container and return it to a staff member at the testing facility.
+After collecting a clean catch urine sample, simply close the sample container and return it to a staff member at the testing facility, or follow the instructions in the test kit to send to a lab.
 The staff member may measure and record the temperature of the sample and secure it in tamper-proof packaging before sending it for analysis.
-Other test samples obtained by a health care professional require no additional actions from the patient.
-There are no restrictions on activity after opioid testing.
+Other test samples obtained by a health care professional require nothing additional.
+There are no restrictions after testing.